labach2005-commits/simple-interest-calculator/README.md

+cat > README.md <<'EOF'
 # Simple Interest Calculator

-This project contains a simple calculator that calculates simple interest based on principal amount, annual rate of interest, and time period in years.
+This project contains a Bash script that calculates simple interest based on user input.

-## Formula
+## Project Details

-Simple Interest is calculated using the formula:

-SI = (P × R × T) / 100

-Where:
+The calculator asks users to enter:

-- P = Principal amount
+- Principal amount
-- R = Annual rate of interest
+- Rate of interest
-- T = Time period in years
+- Time period

-## Example

-If:

-- Principal = 1000
-- Rate = 5%
-- Time = 2 years

-Then:
+It then calculates simple interest using the formula:

-Simple Interest = (1000 × 5 × 2) / 100 = 100
+Simple Interest = Principal × Rate × Time / 100

-## Features

-- Calculates simple interest
-- Easy to understand
-- Beginner-friendly project
-- Suitable for learning Git and GitHub

-## How to Use

-Enter the principal amount, rate of interest, and time period to calculate the simple interest.

-## Author

-Created as part of a GitHub learning project.
+EOF